Massachusetts has a long history of rebellion and individualism.

 In 2011, Massachusetts passed the Expanded Gaming Act.
 The law allowed for three Las Vegas-style casinos and one slots parlor to be constructed in the state.
 Specifically, the law divided Massachusetts into three regions.
 It allowed for one casino per region.
 Four years later, the Plainridge Park Casino (the slots parlor) opened to great fanfare in Plainville, Massachusetts.
 As evidence of approval for gambling in the state, the casino reached its allowed building capacity within a few hours, and cashiers were temporarily running out of money.

-One casino opened in August 2018, and one more is scheduled to open within the next year in Massachusetts.
-MGM Springfield opened on August 24, 2018 to fanfare and festivities.
-The nearly $1 billion property is located in the south end of Springfield, and could be an economic shot in the arm for the city and region.
+MGM Springfield opened on August 24, 2018, to fanfare and festivities.
+The nearly $1 billion property is located in the south end of Springfield and could be an economic shot in the arm for the city and region.
 (This is Region B under the law and covers the western third of the state.)

-The other casino under construction is Encore Boston Harbor, which will open in June 2019.
-Originally named Wynn Everett and then Wynn Boston Harbor, it is a $2.5 billion property that will be located in the Boston suburb of Everett.
+Encore Boston Harbor, opened June 2019.
+Originally named Wynn Everett and then Wynn Boston Harbor, it is a $2.5 billion property located in the Boston suburb of Everett.
 Under the law, this casino will serve Region A, which is the middle third of the state.
 (It includes Boston, the state’s capital and largest city).

 What remains is Region C, the eastern third of the state, which includes Cape Cod and Martha’s Vineyard.
 This is an important area because of the overall wealth.
 The lag on its development is largely due to ongoing court battles with the two federally recognized (and therefore eligible) Native American tribes in Massachusetts.